oelin/misc/explanation-of-neural-network-transformations.md

+TODO: rewrite this in terms of simpler maximum mutual information MMI principle: model goal is to minimize description length of data.
+Can be done in a piecewise fashion by maximizing the mutual information between each layer's activations and the data.
+If layers are bottlenecked, then this can only happen when salient features that are correlated with the output are learned.
+This is also equivalent to maximizing the throughput of the network (i.e. how much information about the input can be ascertained from the penultimate layer activations).

 TLDR; each layer in an MLP aims to maximize the mutual information between its activation $\mathbf{z}$ and the label $\hat{\mathbf{y}}$.

 Idea, show these two concepts are equivalent: